 3. Devise a Feeding and Napping Schedule

-Stubborn dogs are often used to eating and napping on their own schedule, which leads to them assuming they can do whatever they like, whenever they choose.
+Potty training a dog can be difficult if they do not have an established routine, Stubborn dogs are often used to eating and napping on their own schedule, which leads to them assuming they can do whatever they like, whenever they choose.
 Devising a schedule will help you get your dog’s bathroom times under control.
 Puppies need to eat at least 3 times a day; older dogs should have two mealtimes.
 Until your dog is housebroken, their napping and overnight sleep times must be carefully controlled, as well.

 4. Potty Break Immediately After Nap & Mealtime